French Riviera Cooking, made Simple.Le Chef's Wife

 Who is Le Chef's Wife?

 Hi!
-That’s me, Anina Belle.
+That's me, Anina Belle.
 I am an American/Canadian who fell in love with a French Chef during a university exchange to Nice, France.
-We have been married 10 years and now live in the suburbs of Washington, DC with our 3 year old daughter and newborn son.
-Despite a very full life with young kids, a dog and a demanding job in hospitality, I actively seek out ways to recreate the “joie de vivre“* that I enjoyed so much when we lived in the South of France together.
+We have been married 10 years and now live in the suburbs of Washington, DC with our 4 year old daughter and 2 year old son.
+Despite a very full life with young kids, a dog and a demanding job in hospitality, I actively seek out ways to recreate the "joie de vivre"* that I enjoyed so much when we lived in the South of France together.

 I started Le Chef's Wife blog in 2018 as a way to document our family recipes and traditions for my daughter.
 Along the way I discovered that I really enjoyed learning to cook from my husband!